ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

 },
 ```

 **"WithAuthenticatedUser"** method will be added to the fluent API.
-You can use it to set identifier, username, roles, claims and identities.
+You can use it to set identifier, username, roles, claims, and identities.
 But for now call it empty like this:

 ```c#
 [Fact]